IBM/fabric-contract-attribute-based-access-control/README.md

 https://cloud.ibm.com/docs/containers?topic=containers-getting-started
 - Create an IBM Blockchain service including all relevant components, such as Certificate Authority, MSP (Membership Service Providers), peers, orderers, and channels. https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks
 - Export the Connection Profile from the IBP instance and save as <git tree>/Blockchain_GenSupplyChain/src/gateway/ibp/fabric_connection.json.
-For instructions on how to do that on the IBM Blockchain Platform, go [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile). x
+For instructions on how to do that on the IBM Blockchain Platform, go [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile).
+NOTE: to export the IBP connection profile, the smart contract located [here](https://github.ibm.com/customer-success/Blockchain-GenSupplyChain/blob/master/gensupplychainnet%400.0.1.cds) must be installed.

 #### Local Fabric
 - In the VSCode IDE, the LOCAL FABRIC OPS pane, select "Start Fabric" from the 3 dot menu.